Britt Baron: Early life

 Britt Baron was born Brittany Noelle Uomoleale in White Plains, New York and grew up in Westport, Connecticut.
 She graduated in Performance Arts at the University of Michigan in 2013.

 Career

 Baron has worked as a voice over, film, and theatre actress.
 She starred in East of Eden and Grand Concourse at Steppenwolf Theatre in Chicago.

+Personal life

+In 2022, Baron married her high school boyfriend Taber Onthank.